Collecting Original Prints

 Creating an Edition

-Giclée prints, are not original prints, they are usually digital reproductions of an original artwork printed by a computer printer.
+Giclée prints, are not original prints, Giclee’s are usually digital reproductions of an original artwork printed by a computer printer.
+Natasha does not create works printed by a computer or other digital method.

 Size of the Edition